Leaf Peeping Road Trips

 • 09/9/24

-As a top luxury realtor in Rancho Santa Fe, I have the daily pleasure of living and working among some of the most beautiful landscapes and luxury properties in the world.
+I have the daily pleasure of living and working in beautiful Rancho Santa Fe.
 Still, when time allows, I love to go and explore the fall colors throughout our region.
-This age-old tradition has seen renewed interest of late, as a way to escape and enrich our increasingly digital lives.
-It has a fun new name too: leaf peeping!
+This age-old tradition has seen renewed interest of late and it has a fun new name too: leaf peeping!

-Planning a leaf-peeping adventure of your own?
-Here are a few of my recommendations for your next leaf-peeping road trip out of SoCal, to make the most of nature's magnificent display.
+Here are a few of my recommendations for your next leaf-peeping road trip out of SoCal, to make the most of nature's magnificent display of fall foliage.

 There's something magical about the changing of the seasons, and fall may be the most enchanting time of all.
 In case autumn’s colorful display is not enough to tempt you outside, here are a few more reasons to escape on a leaf-peeping road trip: